 Insight into Start-ups is a skills development programme from the Careers Service and EnSpire Oxford developed exclusively for Oxford University students.

-Applications for the Michaelmas term programme are now open!
-The deadline for applications is on Monday 16 October 2023 at 23:59.
+Applications for the Michaelmas term programme are now closed.
+The deadline for applications was on Monday 16 October 2023 at 23:59.

 There are 45 places available for the programme.
 The selection process consists in an application form and video assessment task.
 You will be invited to submit a 2 minute video with your responses to questions set.
 Successful applicants will be offered a place on the programme and then invited to a launch event for the programme.